 The purposes of editorials are to recommend a plan of action, to call public attention to an issue or program, or to evaluate the actions of public officials or governments.
-Editorial boards of newspapers are available and willing to meet with responsible people having something to say that is relevant to the community.
+Editorial boards of newspapers are often available and willing to meet with responsible people who have something to say that is relevant to the community.
 If you would like to meet with an editorial board or an editorial writer, your message and the editorial support you request should be consistent with those purposes.

 Write a letter.
 To approach an editorial board, send an email requesting a meeting; the email should briefly describe the issue you are concerned about and why the editorial board should know about the issue or your point of view on it.
 Keep your note succinct and include links to material, including relevant and reputable data, that you cite.
 Follow up with a phone call to see if the board, or an individual, is interested in meeting with you.
 You can usually find staff contact information on the outlet’s website.
 If editorial board members or writers are not listed, look for someone who is identified as an editorial or opinion editor.
 If you have trouble finding a contact, outlets usually have a “contact us” form.